-If you accessed this document from a product or documentation media, you may not be reading the latest Release Notes .
-For the most recent information, go to FrontLine , Compuware's customer support Web site.
+For the most current version of these Release Notes , go to FrontLine , Compuware’s customer support website.
 The first time you access FrontLine, you are required to register and obtain a password.
-After logging onto FrontLine, select your product from the drop-down list and click Go.
+After logging onto FrontLine, select your product from the drop-down list.
 On the left side of the page, click the Documentation link.
 You will find the latest Release Notes listed with the other product documentation.

-The Topaz Workbench media is composed of Topaz Workbench, a branded Eclipse Rich Client Platform application that includes a number of z Innovation Plug-ins and the Compuware z/OS Product Plug-ins.
+The Topaz Workbench media is composed of Topaz Workbench, a branded Eclipse Rich Client Platform application that includes the Compuware z/OS Product Plug-ins.
 Topaz Workbench plug-ins are also made available on the Topaz Workbench media for installation into Eclipse and IBM RDz environments.

 Topaz Workbench support for SonarLint has been upgraded and now functions with SonarLint 2.1 exclusively.
 To utilize SonarLint to analyze COBOL code with mainframe projects, access to a SonarQube installation containing licensed COBOL plugins is required.